-Once you answer these questions, you can begin to choose things like logo colors and font, your motto or tagline and other marketing elements to communicate your brand’s overall story.
+Once you answer these questions, you can begin to worry about things like brand logo colors and font, your motto or tagline, and other marketing elements to communicate your brand’s overall story.

 Let’s look at an example and put this into action.

 Let’s say you have determined your brand’s ideal customers are young women getting ready to get married.
 Your competition includes high-end bridal companies with very elegant looks, but you are presenting yourself as more youthful.

 You are trustworthy because you don’t sugarcoat the reality of expensive weddings.
 Instead, you help brides have their special day without going into debt.
 You have your story of why you created this brand, and if your brand was a person, she would be a young, thrifty bride who wants a beautiful day but has a practical head on her shoulders.